 Travis Wall, Assistant Coach/Assistant Camp Director

-Travis Wall enters his second season as a member of the Ohio Wesleyan men's soccer coaching staff.
+Travis Wall enters his third season as a member of the Ohio Wesleyan men's soccer coaching staff.
 He serves as the recruiting coordinator for the Battling Bishop men's soccer program.

 During his first season back on the Battling Bishop sideline, Wall worked closely with the Ohio Wesleyan attack that led the North Coast Athletic Conference in goals and assists, and produced the conference's Offensive Player of the Year and an All-America forward.